Mangosteen: Marketing

 Fresh mangosteen is marketed for only a short period of six to ten weeks due to its seasonal nature.
 It is mainly grown by smallholders and sold at fruit stalls by roadsides.
 Its irregular, short supply leads to wide price fluctuations throughout its season and over the years.
-Additionally, there is no standard product quality assessment or grading system, making international trade of the fruits difficult.
+Additionally, there is no standard product quality assessment or grading system, making international trade of the fruit difficult.
 The mangosteen still remains rare in Western markets, though its popularity is increasing, and it is often sold at a high price.